 “62% of Americans and 44% of Brits admitted they would stop buying from a brand for several months following an attack.”

 And while it’s possible to win back customers after a data breach, that comes at a cost too.
 After a breach, customers prefer compensation, a detailed explanation of what happened, and proof that proper security controls are in place, according to PWC research.

 Legal and non-compliance penalties

-Like every other cost associated with a data breach, legal and regulatory penalties will vary depending on several factors.
+Like every other cost associated with a data breach, legal and regulatory penalties vary depending on several factors.
 The size of the breach, types of data stolen, and your initial response will influence how much you spend on legal costs.

 Your legal situation may need only 50 attorney hours or thousands.
-You may need to hire a PR or crisis communications team to speak to stakeholders, affected customers, and the general public.
+You may need to hire a PR or crisis communications team to speak to stakeholders, affected customers, and the public.
 You may face individual lawsuits or major class action proceedings.
 As you can see, legal fees add up quickly, further driving up the total cost of a breach.